Carter–Finley Stadium: History

 The new stadium finally opened in 1966.
 It was originally named Carter Stadium, in honor of Harry C. & Wilbert J. "Nick" Carter, both graduates of the university.
 They were major contributors to the original building of the stadium.
 The name of Albert E. Finley, another major contributor to the university, was added in September 1979.

 While located on University land, the stadium is a few miles to the west of the academic campus on Trinity Road, just off Hillsborough Street.

 Carter–Finley Stadium's season tickets have been sold out for nine straight years.

 Carter–Finley Stadium has the smallest clearance between the stands and the sidelines of any stadium in the ACC.

 Honored numbers displayed on the west facade of Carter–Finley Stadium include those of Roman Gabriel (18), Torry Holt (81), Philip Rivers (17), Bill Yoest (63), Dennis Byrd (77), Dick Christy (40), Jim Ritcher (51), Ted Brown (23), Mario Williams, Bradley Chubb (9), Russell Wilson (16), and Payton Wilson (11).
+Joe Thuney (54) is to be added in 2026.
 Gabriel, Ritcher, Christy, Brown, Holt, Byrd, Yoest, and Rivers' numbers are retired.
 Carter–Finley also displays banners from NC State's bowl appearances which include the Gator Bowl, Peach Bowl, and Liberty Bowl.

 On November 25th, 2024, NC State University Athletics announced a partnership with Independent Sports and Entertainment (ISE) to seek a potential naming rights partner for the stadium, citing "...the blessing of the Carter and Finley families" for the process.